-Amina Sheik Mohamed is a dedicated, Public Health leader who has gained national, state, and local recognition for her work advancing health equity in San Diego County.
-Currently serving as the Founding Director of the Refugee Health Unit, Amina is a mission-driven professional who works collaboratively with BIPOC communities to elevate health, uplift community agency, and ensure equitable access to all that San Diego has to offer.
+Amina Sheik Mohamed is the Director and founder of our Refugee Health Unit.
+She is a dedicated public health leader who has gained national, state, and local recognition for her work advancing health equity in San Diego County.
+Amina is a mission-driven professional who works collaboratively with BIPOC communities to elevate health, uplift community agency, and ensure equitable access to all that San Diego has to offer.

 Amina is a passionate and gifted leader who is motivated to stimulate change and make a positive difference in the health status of communities on a local, state, national, and global arena.
 Amina is the proud recipient of many awards including the UC San Diego Changemaker Award (2019), the UC San Diego Equal Opportunity/Affirmative Action and Diversity Award (2011), and the Union Bank and KPBS Women’s History Month Local Heroes Award (2013).
 Amina has been an invited speaker at numerous conferences including the American Public Health Association (APHA) annual meeting and the Biennial Childhood Obesity Conference through the California Department of Public Health.

 Amina holds a Masters of Public Health from Walden University and a Bachelor’s of Science in Health Science from San Diego State University.
 Amina is a proud alumni of the Rockwood Building Power Fellowship program.

 Amina joined the Center for Community Health in 2010.